tuftsceeo/SPIKE-Web-Interface/docs/tutorials/exampleAirtableConnectToPage.md

         <input type="range" id="speed_slider" onchange="sendMotorSpeed(this.value)" min="-100" max="100">
     </body>
     <script>
-        var myTable = document.getElementById("service_airtable").getService();
+        var airtableElement = document.getElementById("service_airtable")
-        // your API key, base ID, and table name go here var apiKey = "your_API_key";
+        // your API key, base ID, and table name go here airtableElement.setAttribute("apikey", "your_API_key")
-        var baseID = "your_base_ID";
+        airtableElement.setAttribute("baseid", "your_base_ID")
+        airtableElement.setAttribute("tablename", "your_table_name")
+        airtableElement.init()

-        var tableName = "your_table_name";
+        var myTable = airtableElement.getService();

-        myTable.init(apiKey, baseID, tableName)

-        myTable.executeAfterInit(function() {
-            if(myTable.getTagsInfo()["motor_speed"] == undefined)
-                myTable.createTag("motor_speed", 0)
-            else
-                myTable.setTagValue("motor_speed", 0)
-        })

         function sendMotorSpeed(speed) {
-            myTable.setTagValue("motor_speed", parseInt(speed))
+            myTable.setEntryValueStrict("motor_speed", parseInt(speed))
+            // here, speed is actually coming in as a string, which would be a problem when trying to send it into a motor, hence the use of the built-in JavaScript function "parseInt" to convert it into an integer
         }
     </script>
 </html>
 ```
-Copy-and-pasting this into your own code and plugging in your own baseID, apiKey, and tableName should yield a webpage with a slider that, when moved, changes the value under "motor_speed" in your airtable.
+Copy-and-pasting this into your own code and plugging in your own baseID, apiKey, and tableName should yield a webpage with a slider that, when moved, changes the value under "motor_speed" in your Airtable.
 In the next tutorial, we'll look at what *do* with that value.

-## Additional Note: Types
-You may have noticed my use of `parseInt(speed)` instead of just `speed` when sending the slider value into Airtable.
-In many coding languages, such as Java and C, variables have types corresponding to what sort of data they hold, such as an integer, character, or string of text.
-JavaScript does not explicitly have these types- when creating a variable, you do not have to specify what type of data it is meant to hold, or even stick to the type of its initial value throughout the program.
-Service_Airtable, however, *does* recognize these differences, and will throw errors if you attempt to, say, set a string of text as the value of a tag that originally held an integer.
-In this code, `speed` on its own would actually be received as a string *containing* the integer from the slider, hence my use of `parseInt()` (a built-in JavaScript function) to essentially convert that string into an integer.

-`Service_Airtable` also happens to have a function called `setTagValueNotStrict(name, value, callback)` that would do this conversion for us, which probably would've been fine for our purposes in this particular program, but can lead to unpredictable outcomes in other cases.
-Regardless, types are a good thing to be aware of, especially when trying to debug issues with using values from Airtable.